brandur/org/fragments/wgt-2015-brain-dump.md

 ### Reliquiae

-A Germany folk band called [Reliquiae](http://reliquiae-band.de/) was up next, and we got yet another well-executed and very energetic performance at Heidnisches Dorf.
+A German folk band called [Reliquiae](http://reliquiae-band.de/) was up next, and we got yet another well-executed and very energetic performance at Heidnisches Dorf.
 As I was leaving, they were covering Seven Nation Army.
 These guys don't seem to have much of a presence outside of Germany, but I'll be following along with them however I can.

 ### Arkona